houmingc/ReactBasic/README.md

 (d) Once all conversion is done for all flagged components, react will compare the new set of react elements with the one that was produced from last render.

-Event is HTML body,
+HTML body event=EventHandler  <br/>
-EventHandler is inside script
+script EventHandler